Â

 Trusted by therapists, clinics, and academic programs committed to ethical, effective care.

-"This training will breathe fresh air into the way clinicians and program staff typically think about working with clients who struggle with substance use.
-They will question their own limiting beliefs about "the disease of addiction” and feel qualified and inspired to open up access to their practices and programs to these individuals."
+"This training will breathe fresh air into the way clinicians and program staff typically think about working with clients who struggle with substance use."

 Stephanie Briody